marcellinus-witarsah/data-science-job-skill-extraction/README.md

  - Job Industry (Plain Text): domain industry of the company

 ## Data Acquisition
-The dataset that we used can are scrapped from the LinkedIn jobs search.
+The dataset that we used are scrapped from the LinkedIn jobs search.

 ### Data Preprocessing
 We only used the `Job Description` column and to prepare it, the following these steps: